 If someone is concerned they have risk factors that may increase their chances of having a stroke, we will look at ways to prevent a stroke from occurring.
 If someone experiences stroke symptoms, we provide a rapid, comprehensive evaluation once they arrive in the emergency room to determine whether they are having a stroke or a mini-stroke—known as a transient ischemic attack (TIA).
 You can expect expert, coordinated care from the moment you or your loved one enter our doors through the stroke recovery.

-E = Sudden loss of vision or double vision (Eyes)
+E = Loss of vision or double vision (Eyes)

 F = Weakness on one side of the Face